rkdarst/presentation-kickstart/index.rst

   * *We took the opportunity to standardize our Finnish clusters a little bit.*

+  * **Feedback:** even though there are some difficulties, people really, really liked having it available.

 * Timeline

   * June 2020: Online, joint with others in Finland.
 Other countries